 The anomaly equations for U(1)' could be circumvented only if there is an axion with certain dimension-5 couplings to the gauge bosons.
 However, such a scenario violates unitarity unless the quantum field theory description breaks down at a scale near $M{Z'}$ [12].
+It is possible, though, that the SM fermions are not charged under the U(1)', but have mass mixing with some vectorlike fermions which are charged under U(1)', implying that the physical fermions have couplings to the Z' [13].
+For example, if the only SM quarks that have large mixings with some vectorlike quarks are the b quarks, then the only currently known particles that couple to the Z' would be the physical b quarks.

 Z' bosons may also arise from larger gauge groups.
-These may extend the electroweak group, as in $SU(2) \times SU(2) \times U(1)$, or may embed the electroweak group, as in $SU(3)W \times U(1)$ [13].
-If the larger group is spontaneously broken down to $SU(2)W \times U(1)Y \times U(1)'$ at a scale $v \gg M{Z'}/g_z$, then the above discussion applies up to corrections of order $M{Z'}^2/(g_z v)^2$.
-For $v \sim M{Z'}/g_z$, additional gauge bosons have masses comparable to $M{Z'}$, including at least a W' boson [13].
-If the larger gauge group breaks together with the electroweak symmetry directly to the electromagnetic $U(1){\rm em}$, then the left-handed fermion charges are no longer correlated ($z_u^L \neq z_d^L, z\nu^L \neq z_e^L$) and a $Z'W^+W^$ coupling is induced.
+These may extend the electroweak group, as in $SU(2) \times SU(2) \times U(1)$ , or may embed the electroweak group, as in $SU(3)W \times U(1)$ [14].
+If the larger group is spontaneously broken down to $SU(2)W \times U(1)Y \times U(1)'$ at a scale $v \gg M{Z'}/g_z$ , then the above discussion applies up to corrections of order $M{Z'}^2/(g_z v)^2$ .
+For $v \sim M{Z'}/g_z$ , additional gauge bosons have masses comparable to $M{Z'}$ , including at least a W' boson [14].
+If the larger gauge group breaks together with the electroweak symmetry directly to the electromagnetic $U(1){\rm em}$ , then the left-handed fermion charges are no longer correlated ( $z_u^L \neq z_d^L, z\nu^L \neq z_e^L$ ) and a $Z'W^+W^$ coupling is induced.

 If the electroweak gauge bosons propagate in extra dimensions, then their Kaluza-Klein (KK) excitations include a series of Z' boson pairs.
 Each of these pairs can be associated with a different $SU(2) \times U(1)$ gauge group in four dimensions.
-The properties of the KK particles depend strongly on the extra-dimensional theory [14].
+The properties of the KK particles depend strongly on the extra dimensional theory [15].
 For example, in universal extra dimensions there is a parity that forces all couplings of Eq.
-(88.1) to vanish in the case of the lightest KK bosons, while allowing couplings to pairs of fermions involving a SM and a heavy vectorlike fermion.
+(87.1) to vanish in the case of the lightest KK bosons, while allowing couplings to pairs of fermions involving a SM and a heavy vectorlike fermion.
 There are also 4-dimensional gauge theories (e.g. little Higgs with T parity) with Z' bosons exhibiting similar properties.
 By contrast, in a warped extra dimension, the couplings of Eq.
-(88.1) may be sizable even when SM fields propagate along the extra dimension.
+(87.1) may be sizable even when SM fields propagate along the extra dimension.

 Z' bosons may also be composite particles.
-For example, in confining gauge theories [15], the ρ -like bound state is a spin-1 boson that may be interpreted as arising from a spontaneously broken gauge symmetry [16].
+For example, in confining gauge theories [16], the $\rho$ -like bound state is a spin-1 boson that may be interpreted as arising from a spontaneously broken gauge symmetry [17].

-88.3 Non-resonant Z' signatures at colliders
+87.3 Non-resonant Z' signatures at colliders

 In the presence of the couplings shown in Eq.
-(88.1), the Z' boson may be produced in the schannel at colliders, and would decay to pairs of fermions.
+(87.1), the Z' boson may be produced in the schannel at colliders, and would decay to pairs of fermions.
 The decay width into a pair of electrons is given by where small corrections from electroweak loops are not included.
 The decay width into $q\bar{q}$ is similar, except for an additional color factor of 3, QCD radiative corrections, and fermion mass corrections.
 Thus, one may compute the Z' branching fractions in terms of the couplings of Eq.
-(88.1).
+(87.1).
 However, other decay channels, such as WW or a pair of new particles, could have large widths and need to be added to the total decay width.